Crowned shrew

 The crowned shrew or Millet's shrew (Sorex coronatus) is a species of mammal in the family Soricidae.
 It is found in Austria, Belgium, France, Germany, Liechtenstein, the Netherlands, Spain, Switzerland, and the British island of Jersey.
-It is almost indistinguishable from the common shrew, its habitatal preferences and habits are identical.
+It is almost indistinguishable from the common shrew; its habits and habitats are identical.
 However it has a different karyotype, is slightly smaller, and has small morphological differences, such as a longer rostrum (upper tooth-row and mandible) relative to length of skull.